Mental Health Facilities Harrison County, WV

 Family Service Of Marion And Harrison County

-Family Service Of Marion And Harrison County is a mental health facility in Harrison County, WV, located at 445 West Main Street, Suite 212 in the 26301 zip code.
+Family Service Of Marion And Harrison County is a mental health treatment center in Harrison County, West Virginia, located at 445 West Main Street, Suite 212, 26301 zip code.
 Family Service Of Marion And Harrison County provides outpatient treatment.
-Family Service Of Marion And Harrison County provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
-Family Service Of Marion And Harrison County also supports people with PTSD, people with Alzheimer's or dementia and patients with eating disorders.
-Additional services offered by Family Service Of Marion And Harrison County consist of suicide prevention services, court-ordered outpatient treatment and family psychoeducation.
+Family Service Of Marion And Harrison County also offers couples/family therapy, individual psychotherapy and trauma therapy to seniors 65 or older, young adults and adults.
+Family Service Of Marion And Harrison County supports veterans, seniors or older adults and LGBT.
+Family Service Of Marion And Harrison County also provides suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Learn More